A Day of Magic at Walt Disney Studios

 Disneyland is synonymous with Orange County.
 I would know because I lived less than 20 minutes away.
 And until I had to go to school full-time, my dad took me to Disneyland every Monday.
 Now that I live in Los Angeles, those visits are few and far between.
 (And let’s be honest, it isn’t cheap to go these days.)
 But what many people forget, myself included, is that Walt Disney got his start in Los Angeles.
 So when I heard about the Walt Disney Studios Tour in Burbank, I had to do it.

-What You Will See on the Tour
+What You Will See on the Walt Disney Studios Tour

-The Walt Disney Studio Tour is a 2.5 hour walking tour.
+Unlike other studio tours that take you by old sets and sound stages, you won’t see any on this tour.
+The Walt Disney Studio Tour is a 2.5 hour walking tour of Walt’s old stomping grounds.
 So if you go, wear your walking shoes!
 Actually, it’s not that much walking.
 I logged less than 3,000 steps.
 However, there is a lot of standing.

 The tour starts on Mickey Ave where the tour guide points out the original parts of the studio, the topiary, the Olympic flag pole and the Sherman Brothers Stage.
 But the real highlight was at the corner of Mickey Ave and Dopey Drive.
 Originally used as a prop in the 1941 film “The Reluctant Dragon,” the sign won’t help you find your way.
 That’s because it’s not accurate.